abluecolor/password-manager/README.md

 # password-manager

 A simple password manager project, "password-manager," with two modes: adding new passwords and viewing saved passwords.
-The password manager utilizes the Fernet encryption algorithm from the cryptography library to ensure password confidentiality.
+The password manager utilizes the Fernet symmetric encryption technique (available through the cryptography module in Python) to encrypt and decrypt text.

 ## lessons learned